Extremely salty and leathery in texture, the duck is cut into bite-size pieces, steamed and eaten with rice congee or porridge.

 Singapore was privileged that the RAAF’s F-111C commemorated its last flight at the Singapore Airshow 2010 before flying into the sunset.
 The F-111C lighted up the skies above Changi Exhibition Centre (CEC), when it performed the trail-blazing “Dump and Burn” fuel dump, a procedure where the fuel is intentionally ignited using the aircraft's afterburner.
 This was awesome !

-The RAAF is the sole remaining operator of the F-111C Aardvark strike aircraft.
+Click on the above photo for high-res image The RAAF is the sole remaining operator of the F-111C Aardvark strike aircraft.
 This Aardvark is from No 6 Squadron and flew in from RAAF Base Amberley, outside Ipswich, Queensland.

 I am glad I had the chance to bid farewell to A8-138.

-Close-up view of the F-111C twin-engine swing-wing aircraft.
+Click on the above photo for high-res image Close-up view of the F-111C twin-engine swing-wing aircraft.
 It can take off and land at relatively low speeds with the wings swept forward, then fly at more than twice the speed of sound with its wings tucked back.
 It can fly close to the ground at supersonic speeds, following the terrain to avoid detection.

-You are looking at the business office of the Aardvark.
+Click on the above photo for high-res image You are looking at the business office of the Aardvark.

-This is the hot end of the F-111C.
+Click on the above photo for high-res image This is the hot end of the F-111C.
 Note the Aardvark's fuel vent (between the two exhaust nozzles).

 More pictures taken at the Airshow can be viewed HERE.